-Mr. Tahar Boumedra, SRSG’s advisor on Ashraf affairs, who was responsible for Camp Ashraf’s file in UNAMI for three and a half years resigned in May 2012 in protest to Martin Kobler’s attempts to cover up violations of human rights at Camp Liberty.
-In two shocking testimonies at the U.S. Congress on 13 September 2012 and the UK Parliament on 11 December 2012, Mr. Boumedra revealed how Ambassador Kobler would doctor reports to cover up the abuses.
+Mr. Tahar Boumedra, SRSG’s advisor on Ashraf affairs, who was responsible for Camp Ashraf’s file in UNAMI for three and a half years, resigned in May 2012 in protest of Martin Kobler’s attempts to cover up violations of human rights at Camp Liberty.
+In two shocking testimonies at the U.S. Congress on September 13, 2012, and the UK Parliament on December 11, 2012, Mr. Boumedra revealed how Ambassador Kobler would doctor reports to cover up the abuses.

 Temporary Transit Location or UN Refugee Camp

-Many distinguished international jurists, Parliamentarians, former government officials, human rights advocates, and human rights organizations urged the UN to urgently recognize Camp Liberty as an official Refugee Camp and accept responsibility for the residents’ protection and to ensure that their rights were respected under international law.
+Many distinguished international jurists, Parliamentarians, former government officials, human rights advocates, and human rights organizations urged the UN to urgently recognize Camp Liberty as an official Refugee Camp and accept responsibility for the residents’ protection, ensuring their rights were respected under international law.

 Missile attacks on Camp Liberty

-During a four-and-a-half-year-long resettlement process, the residents of Camp Liberty were relocated to European countries, in particular Albania, but also including Germany, Norway, the United Kingdom, The Netherlands, Finland, Denmark, Belgium, Italy and Spain.
-Close to 2,000 residents left Iraq since the beginning of 2016.
+Camp Liberty’s residents were relocated to European countries, particularly Albania, Germany, Norway, the United Kingdom, The Netherlands, Finland, Denmark, Belgium, Italy, and Spain, during a four-and-a-half-year resettlement process.
+Close to 2,000 residents have left Iraq since the beginning of 2016.
 On September 9, 2016, the final group of Camp Liberty residents (more than 280) departed Iraq for Albania.
-That final round of departures marked the successful conclusion to the process of relocating members of the PMOI (MEK) outside of Iraq despite the Iranian regime’s conspiracies, obstructions and threats, which continued until the very last day.
+That final round of departures marked the successful conclusion to the process of relocating members of the PMOI (MEK) outside of Iraq despite the Iranian regime’s conspiracies, obstructions, and threats, which continued until the very last day.

 Exploiting the post-invasion atmosphere in Iraq, the ruling clerical regime did its utmost to destroy the PMOI/MEK.
 Three massacres at Camp Ashraf, five missile attacks on Camp Liberty, two cases of abduction of residents, and the imposition of a full-fledged eight-year siege, which left 177 residents dead, constituted parts of this inhumane, albeit futile, plan.